EvanFrameX/Bastionism/README.md

 **Federal Stratocracy** — The idea that the state should be devided into communities ruled by 1 or more people in the military

-**Protoligarchism** — The idea that the leader of a community or state should be choosen based on the effort and contribution put in the past years
+**Proto-Oligarchism** — The idea that the leader of a community or state should be choosen based on the effort and contribution put in the past years

 **Rodangherism** — The idea that the government of a community or state must be 100% democratic